Mad Max (2015 video game): Development

 Lead designer Emil Krafting said that gameplay was the top priority during development.
 Like the Just Cause series, the developer aimed to give players autonomy by providing tools to create their own events.
 The studios intended to build a dynamic world, creating "a seamless series of events".
 The game was inspired by the atmosphere of the Mad Max universe, rather than a particular film in the series.
 They were not influenced by other post-apocalyptic video games such as Fallout, Rage, and Borderlands since most of those games were inspired by the original Mad Max.
 The company said that the game's vehicular combat posed a challenge because of their inexperience with that type of game.
 The car customization system was designed to give players more freedom.
 Garages allowing players to upgrade and repair their cars were originally intended to be featured in the game.
 The idea was later scrapped, since the studio thought the element "interfered with gameplay".

 Regions feature different landmarks to create a variety of environments.
 The developers used vibrant colors to depict the sky in contrast to the brown ground.

 The game's world was inspired by the Just Cause series, which features large sandboxes for players to explore.
 One challenge faced by the developers was building a wasteland with a variety of environments, since Mad Max is Avalanche's first post-apocalyptic game.
 They spent most of their time designing ground and terrain variations to minimize repetition in the landscape.
 The game world is scaled according to gameplay density and frequency; the development team emphasized creating a world with choices and distractions, rather than focusing on size.
-According to design director Magnus Nedfors, the design director, the game world was designed to be barren, threatening, and hostile, while also offering "high-octane, full speed ahead, full of action moments" as well as “moments of solitude" whereas players in take in the surroundings and relax.
+According to design director Magnus Nedfors, the game world was designed to be barren, threatening, and hostile, while also offering "high-octane, full speed ahead, full of action moments" as well as “moments of solitude" whereas players in take in the surroundings and relax.
 Sundberg hoped that players would compare Mad Maxs desert setting to the western setting of Red Dead Redemption.
 Since the game is set in a desert, the team used vibrant colors for the sky.
 Mad Max is powered by Apex Engine (formerly known as Avalanche Engine), an in-house proprietary engine.
 The team introduced new graphical features to the engine during the development of Mad Max.
 The team also worked on improving the world's draw distance and ensured that gameplay across the three major platforms have no significant difference.